 Dragon NaturallySpeaking is voice recognition software for your PC.
-You talk and the computer listens and types what you say.
+You talk, and the computer listens and types down what you say.

-You can also control your mouse, search for things on the internet, or send emails, all without touching a keyboard.
-(I don’t use any of these features.
+Sure, you can also control your mouse, search for things on the internet, or send emails, all without touching a keyboard, but I don’t really use any of these features.
 I just write blog posts with it.

 For the past few years, I have been using Dragon NaturallySpeaking Premium.